Remedy 2026

 Choose elective to attend EACH DAY.
 Electives are labeled 100, 200, or 300 level to help you choose what serves you best with where you are on your spiritual journey.

-Psalm 23 And Me (200): Psalm 23 is a favorite Scripture passage for many people.
+Psalm 23 & Me (200): Psalm 23 is a favorite Scripture passage for many people.
 But what does it truly mean for us to have God as our Shepherd?
 If you lack experience with sheep, but still want to understand the deeper meaning of this psalm, this elective is for you!
-We will be using the book "A Shepherd Looks at Psalm 23" to learn some fun facts, dig deep into the metaphors of this passage, and get a better understanding of the invitation Jesus offers us.
+We will be using the book "A Shepherd Looks at Psalm 23" to learn some fun facts, dig deep into the metaphors of this passage, and get a better understanding of the hope Jesus offers us.

 God, Sex, and the Bible (200): What does the Bible teach us about sex?
 What does "sexual immorality" mean?
 How do we handle sexual temptation?
 What if we've already had sexual experiences?
 What makes married sex special?
 We will answer these questions and more from a Biblical perspective and our lived experiences.